Articles, Knitting

 What is my size?
 Which size is S/M/L/…?

 Different brands use different sizing charts; one brand’s size M is another brand’s size S. That’s why I use numbers instead.
 Size 1 (2, 3, 4, 5) {6, 7, 8, 9, 10} are designed to fit actual bust size of 76 (86.5, 96.5, 106.5, 117) {127, 137, 147.5, 157.5, 167.5} cm / 30 (34, 38, 42, 46) {50, 54, 58, 62, 66} inches.
-For cup size above C cup, I’d suggest using your upper bust measurement instead so that you can have the correct shoulder width.
+For cup sizes above C cup, I’d suggest using your upper bust measurement instead so that you can have the correct shoulder width.

 Can I use a different increase/decrease method?

 If you are new to knitting patterns, you may find some phrases not so intuitive to understand.
-So I have rewritten some of them in plain English, hopefully you will find them useful.
+So I have rewritten some of them in plain English.
+Hopefully, you will find them useful.

 . . .